5 Common Bugs Faced in UI Testing

 Broken UI Elements leading to Misbehaviour

-Some dysfunctional UI elements like buttons or text fields might remain uncovered during initial testing.
-However, these bugs are critical and can damage the web app’s functionality if not eliminated in the early stages.
+Dysfunctional UI elements like buttons or text fields might remain uncovered during initial testing.
+However, these bugs are critical and can damage the web app’s functionality if not eliminated early.
 Such bugs might end up crashing an entire mobile or web application.
 For example, an ‘Update Profile’ button in the profile settings may not be functional, and repeated clicks might crash the app.

 Also Read: How to test in real user conditions

-It is crucial for teams to verify that every component of a site is thoroughly tested before launching it.
-The list of bugs detailed above can offer QAs some awareness on what bugs to look out for so that they can identify and debug with ease and speed.
-This streamlines the testing process, resulting in better management of time, effort, and resources in the overall development span.
+Teams must verify that every site component is thoroughly tested before launching it.
+The list of bugs detailed above can offer QAs some awareness of what bugs to look out for to identify and debug easily and quickly.
+This streamlines the testing process, resulting in better time, effort, and resource management in the overall development span.

 UI Testing Checklist

-UI testing is a very broad testing type and requires time.
-Therefore we came up with a basic checklist that will help you test faster.
+UI testing is a comprehensive testing type and requires time.
+Therefore we developed a basic checklist that will help you test faster.